MttEsposito/Arduino-Motor-Control/README.md

 # Arduino-Motor-Control
-simple code to control dc motor by a potentiometer
+simple code to control dc motor by a potentiometer.

 Component Required:
 1x Arduino UNO